Boodogs/uwhpsc---clone/notes/project_hints.rst

 Some hints on problems encountered in the :ref:`project`:

 * See :ref:`homework3_solution` and :ref:`homework4_solution` for some
-  pointers based on common errors on the these homeworks.
+  pointers based on common errors on these homeworks.

 * The notebook `$UWHPSC/labs/lab17/Tridiagonal.ipynb` has a discussion of tridiagonal matrices in Python, and `$UWHPSC/labs/lab17/tridiag.f90` contains a